Pierre Teilhard de Chardin: Research in China

 In 1923 he traveled to China with Father Émile Licent, who was in charge of a significant laboratory collaboration between the National Museum of Natural History and Marcellin Boule's laboratory in Tianjin.
-Licent carried out considerable basic work in connection with missionaries who accumulated observations of a scientific nature in their spare time.
+Licent carried out considerable basic work in connection with Catholic missionaries who accumulated observations of a scientific nature in their spare time.

-Teilhard wrote several essays, including La Messe sur le Monde (the Mass on the World), in the Ordos Desert.
+Teilhard wrote several essays, including La Messe sur le Monde (The Mass on the World), in the Ordos Desert.
 In the following year, he continued lecturing at the Catholic Institute and participated in a cycle of conferences for the students of the Engineers' Schools.
 Two theological essays on original sin were sent to a theologian at his request on a purely personal basis: